OK, I get it: on the street you don’t want to be limited by the rules of a sport.

 The classic example comes from boxing…

-Of the thousands of hours Mike Tyson spent training with Cus D’Amato and Kevin Rooney they never once practised biting ears off.
+Of the thousands of hours Mike Tyson spent training with Cus D’Amato and Kevin Rooney how were spent on practising to bite ears off?

 But when he was losing against Evander Hollyfield and went for the infamous ear bite then it was easy for him to do.